posmishka/linux/cli/ps pidoff pmap.md

 size - approximate amount of swap space that would be required if the process were to dirty all writable pages and then be swapped out.
 This number is very rough!

 `pidof php-fpm | xargs pmap -d | grep '^mapped' | awk '{print $4}' | sed 's/K//' | perl -e 'do { $a+=$_; $b++ } for <>;print $a/1024, " mb\n", $a/1024/$b, " mb\n"'`

+pmap - report memory map of a process